 In common with all the other dates of "first head" shield sovereigns from 1838 to 1848, the portrait is not only slightly smaller, but also in a slightly higher relief.
 Trying to spot the differences in detail is quite difficult, but it is very easy to sort them "by sight", because once you get used to looking at the different variations, you should be able to recognise the first head instantly.

 The obverse features the first and smallest young head portrait of Queen Victoria facing left and wearing a double ribbon in her hair.

 VICTORIA DEI GRATIA

-The reverse shows a new crowned shield design.
+The reverse shows the square topped crowned shield design.
 It includes a branch of laurel at either side of the shield tied together at the bottom with a ribbon.

 Beneath this, the reverse displays the thistle, rose and shamrock (symbols of Scotland, England and Ireland) with a small flower stop on each side.